numba/numba/docs/src/ParallelVectorize.rst

 ParallelVectorize
 -----------------

-The ParallelVectorize module of NumbaPro targets multi ore architectures.
+The ParallelVectorize module of NumbaPro targets multicore architectures.
 It contains a set of `llvm-py <https://github.com/llvmpy/llvmpy>`_ code generators for creating multithreaded ufuncs.

 Imports
 -------------------